Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 Desember 2025 12.34.51 UTC
+- WIB: Rabu, 24 Desember 2025 13.47.46 UTC
-- WITA: Rabu, 24 Desember 2025 13.34.51 UTC
+- WITA: Rabu, 24 Desember 2025 14.47.46 UTC
-- WIT: Rabu, 24 Desember 2025 14.34.51 UTC
+- WIT: Rabu, 24 Desember 2025 15.47.46 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: success
+Kategori: attitude